Happy Dragon and Dancing Phoenix Qi Gong

 Sally’s teacher is Master Zhang Hao, she also learned this style from Pamella Anthony and Simon Blow.

-A fluid and flowing form of healing Qi Gong which resembles Tai Ji Quan.
+A fluid and flowing form of healing Qi Gong which resembles Tai Ji Quan by the fact that the movements train you to “stand firm as a mountain, flow like a great river and walk like a cat”..
 It has the effect of harmonising body and mind, promotes a letting-go or freeing of the spirit and helps to restore vitality.
-The movements are graceful and allow your body to flow freely helping to restore vitality, strengthen the body’s protecting energy [immunity] and calm the mind.
+The movements are graceful and allow your body to flow freely helping to restore vitality, strengthen the body’s protecting energy [immunity], regulates blood pressure, oxygenates blood and calms the mind.

 Taught through weekly classes – can be taught as a half day workshop,